AdvancedResearchComputing/arc-rtd/docs/software/matlab.md

 - **parfor**: Replacing a for loop with a parfor loop splits the loop iterations among a group of processors.
 This requires that the loop iterations be independent of each other.
 - **spmd**: Single program multiple data (spmd) allows multiple processors to execute a single program (similar to MPI).

-Slides and example programs for both parfor and spmd are available in the [Resources section](#resources).
+[]: # Slides and example programs for both parfor and spmd are available in the [Resources section](#resources).

 ##  Job Submission

 This page contains instructions for submitting jobs from MATLAB to ARC clusters.
 Right now this documentation applies to TinkerCliffs and Infer only, and only allows intracluster job submission (from cluster login nodes).
-More general information on jobs on ARC machines is available [here](/slurm-scheduler-interaction/) and in the [video tutorials](/video-tutorials/).
+More general information on jobs on ARC machines is available [here](slurm) and in the [video tutorials](video).

 ### Setup
 Setup is as simple as starting Matlab on a login node and then running